Roxton Independent School District

 Roxton Independent School District was a public school district based in Roxton, Texas (USA).

+The district was entirely in Lamar County.

 The district had two campuses, namely Roxton High (Grades 7–12) and Roxton Elementary (grades PK–6).

 History

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 During the 2012–2013 school year, the Roxton Lions won the state championship in boys basketball, beating the Douglass Indians from Douglass, Texas.

-In 2018 the district leadership stated that it wished to consolidate due to financial problems and that it was holding discussions with two potential suitor school districts.
+In 2018, the district leadership stated that it wished to consolidate due to financial problems and that it was holding discussions with two potential suitor school districts.
 There was also consideration of the district becoming elementary only.
-Roxton ISD and Chisum ISD formed a consolidation agreement, signed by the board of Chisum ISD, and the measure was to be put to the voters.
+Roxton ISD and the Chisum Independent School District formed a consolidation agreement, signed by the board of Chisum ISD, and the measure was to be put to the voters.

-Roxton ISD closed after the 2018–2019 school year and consolidated with the Chisum Independent School District.
+Roxton ISD closed after the 2018–2019 school year and consolidated with Chisum ISD.

 Notable alumni

 Tia Ballard, voice actress for Funimation Entertainment, is a 2004 graduate.